UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Data_Management.md

 Check your ACFS quota and usage with the `aquota` command.

-The ACFS has dual locations for resilience, and as a result standard commands like `du` or `ls -al` will report filesizes on it as being twice what they really are.
+The ACFS has dual locations for resilience, and as a result commands like `du -h` or `ls -alsh` will report filesizes on it as being twice what they really are.
 The `aquota` command will show you real usage and quota.